shiimizu/ayase/README.md

 > **Note:** Currently Ayase is only a proof of concept that essentially just proxies the 4chan API for API testing and HTML Templating.
 Future versions will set up a connection to the both the Asagi and Ayase Schemas.

-**Ayase** is a 4chan Archiver API middleware and HTML frontend based on Python, Falcon, Hug, and Jinja2.
+**Ayase** is a 4chan Archiver API middleware and HTML frontend based on Python, FastAPI, and Jinja2.

 It was produced by the Bibliotheca Anonoma as a replacement for FoolFuuka, to be the API Middleware and HTML Templating Frontend to both Asagi and Ayase compatible scrapers, and the definition of the Ayase SQL Standard.